DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

      option of being able to sacrifice additional cards to increase your Mod by +1 for each card sacrificed.
 8. Your character may need to take a rest during a session to recharge their Energy Points or heal their Health Points.
 You can take a *Quick Rest*, which takes about 30 minutes of in-game time, or a *Full Rest*, which is a full 8 hours of in-game time.
-  - On a *Quick Rest*, each player draws 3 cards and sums up the total value of those cards to determine how many Energy Points and Health Points your charadcter regains.
+  - On a *Quick Rest*, each player draws 3 cards and sums up the total value of those cards to determine how many Energy Points and Health Points your character regains.
 Face Cards and Aces retain their value (J=11, Q=12, K=13, A=14).
 Reference the Full Guide for more details on taking a *Quick Rest*.
   - On a *Full Rest*, shuffle your discard pile back into your deck.
 You also replenish all expended Energy Points and your Health Points return to their maximum.
    - If you run out of cards before you can successfully take a *Full Rest*, you may shuffle and always draw with the Lower Hand, making it harder to succeed.
 This signifies your character running out of Stamina during a long day.